 4. Accountability

-The Capsule Manufacturing Supervisor is accountable for ensuring that the visual inspection process is carried out effectively.
-The QA Manager is responsible for reviewing the inspection records and ensuring that all deviations are appropriately addressed and documented.
+The Capsule Manufacturing Supervisor is responsible for ensuring the validation of the sealing process is performed according to this SOP.
+The QA Manager is responsible for reviewing and approving the validation report and ensuring compliance with GMP and regulatory requirements.

 5. Procedure